WHS95/SpringBootPrc/README.md

-# SpringBootPrc
+# 🙋🏻‍♂️SpringBootPrc Study log

-Spring Java Bean VS Pojo VS Spring Bean
+## 📕Spring Java Bean VS Pojo VS Spring Bean

 Java Bean
 1) Have public  default(no argument) constructros;
 2) Allow access to their property using getter and setter;
 3) Implement java.io.Serializable

 Pojo
 1) No constraints